Ja'Sir Taylor: Los Angeles Chargers

 Taylor was drafted by the Los Angeles Chargers with the 214th pick in the sixth round of the 2022 NFL draft.
 As a rookie, he appeared in 17 games and started three.
 He finished with 22 total tackles and one pass defended.

+Taylor made 16 appearances (six starts) for Los Angeles during the 2023 campaign, recording one interception, eight pass deflections, and 32 combined tackles.
+He played in 15 contests (including two starts) for the Chargers in 2024, posting five pass deflections, one fumble recovery, and 22 combined tackles.

+Taylor made nine appearances for the Chargers as a reserve during the 2025 season, logging eight combined tackles.

 New York Jets

-On November 4, 2025, the Chargers traded Taylor to the New York Jets in exchange for a 2028 seventh round pick.
+On November 4, 2025, the Chargers traded Taylor to the New York Jets in exchange for a 2028 seventh-round pick.
+In eight appearances (one start) for the Jets, Taylor recorded one pass deflection and 13 combined tackles.

+Cincinnati Bengals

+On April 2, 2026, Taylor signed with the Cincinnati Bengals on a one-year contract.
+He was placed on injured reserve on August 30.